GrimbiXcode/simpleWebPy/README.md

 Press `ctrl + c` in your commandline or terminal to stop the web application.

+**Note:** You have to close all sessions (open internet browser) to close the script with `ctrl + c`.
+Otherwise, the web.py application and the "input"-thread prohibits the close process.

+You can also kill the python process, but I do not recommend this way.

 # Overview

 ## Directory structure of the project